jeanslack/Videomass/about.md

 It should work on your Unix box, on Windows or on macOS.
 It is released to the public domain, which means you can modify it, redistribute it or use it however you like.

+---

+## Translators

+- Italian translation by jeanslack
+- Russian translation by ChourS
+- Dutch translation by Roelof Berkepeis
+- Spanish translation by katnatek from [https://blogdrake.net/](https://blogdrake.net/)
+- Portuguese (Brazialian) translation by Samuel